Colorado Plateau / Southern Rockies

 Listen for…

-Song: Males sing a long, jumbled series of clear whistles and trills lasting about 2.5 seconds.
+Song: Males sing a long, jumbled series of clear whistles and trills, often rapidly one after another

 Calls: Distinctive mewing call that is thin, high, and rises in pitch.